-An affectionate but meticulously researched history of one of the most beautiful and best-loved corners of England – Crosthwaite Parish, nestling deep within the mountains and valleys of the Lake District.
+An affectionate but meticulously researched history of one of the most beautiful and best-loved corners of England – nestling deep within the mountains and valleys of the Lake District.

-Bounded by the peaks of Scafell, Skiddaw and Helvellyn, and embracing such well-known landmarks as Borrowdale, Derwentwater and Keswick, it lies within the heart of the Lake Poets' landscape and its rugged terrain excites passion in all those who know it.
+Bounded by the peaks of Scafell, Skiddaw and Helvellyn, and embracing such well-known landmarks as Borrowdale, Derwentwater and Keswick, the rugged landscape of Crosthwaite Parish excites passion in all those who know it.

 The Parish also boasts a remarkable history.
-Its 90 square miles were governed, from medieval times, by eighteen annually chosen 'customary tenants'; ancestors of the people who later prompted Wordsworth's portrayal of the area as 'a perfect Republic of Shepherds and agriculturalists'.
-His fellow poet Robert Southey lived within the Parish for forty years, was an active parishioner and rests in St Kentigern's churchyard.
-Here he is given his rightful position as a Lake Poet.
-In the nineteenth century, the Victorian state killed off the old parish system, sweeping away the egalitarian rule of the Eighteen Men.
+Its 90 square miles were governed, from medieval times, by 18 annually chosen 'customary tenants'.
+After the opening up of the Lake District in the late 18th century, Crosthwaite was at the centre of the landscape that intoxicated the Lake Poets, prompting Wordsworth's portrayal of its people as 'a perfect Republic of Shepherds and agriculturalists'.
+In the 19th century, the Victorian state killed off the old parish system, sweeping away the egalitarian rule of the 18 Men.
 But a degree of redemption was at hand.
 Canon Rawnsley, vicar of Crosthwaite from 1883, pledged to defend the Lake District for future generations.
-So the Parish was at the heart of the creation of the National Trust and blazed a trail for a wider movement to preserve the English landscape.
+Crosthwaite Parish was at the heart of the creation of the National Trust and blazed a trail for a wider movement to preserve the English landscape.

-Writing with a historian's rigour and bearing aloft the banner of the Lake District statesmen, Philippa Harrison has produced a magisterial and fascinating record of a parish with a unique social, cultural and aesthetic resonance in English history.
+Writing with a historian's rigour allied to a deep love of the Lake District, Philippa Harrison has produced a magisterial and fascinating record of a parish with a unique social, cultural and aesthetic resonance in English history.

 Praise for Mountain Republic: